tooljump/tooljump/docs/docs/connecting-your-tools.md

 id: connecting-your-tools-resources
 title: Connecting Tools - Complete Guide to Developer Tool Integration
 sidebar_label: Connecting your tools
-keywords: [connecting tools, tool integration, developer tool connectivity, service integration, connect engineering tools]
+keywords: [connecting tools, tool integration, developer tool connectivity, service integration, connect engineering tools, knowledge as a service]
 description: Complete guide to connecting developer tools across your organization.
-Learn best practices for tool integration, tagging strategies, and building a connected toolchain.
+Learn best practices for tool integration, tagging strategies, and building a connected toolchain with Knowledge as a Service.
 ---

 # Connecting Tools - Complete Guide to Developer Tool Integration

 You probably use many tools in your organisation.
 From source control, to observability, from code/security scanners to data platforms, from ci/cd to documentation platforms, all of these tools perform vital roles in your software delivery process.

 [**ToolJump**](./) is a [Knowledge as a Service](/docs/knowledge-as-a-service) platform that helps you quickly navigate between these tools by automatically detecting context and providing one-click access to related resources across your entire toolchain.
-Instead of manually searching for the same service or repository across different platforms, ToolJump connects the dots for you, dramatically improving your [developer experience](/docs/developer-experience).
+Instead of manually searching for the same service or repository across different platforms, ToolJump connects the dots for you, dramatically improving your [developer experience](/docs/developer-experience) through intelligent [connecting tools](/docs/connecting-your-tools-resources) strategies.

 To operate these tools at lightning speed and make your organisation truly efficient, you need to have consistent information across these tools.
 For example, a given service (say webshop) should be called the same across the source control tool, the CI/CD tool, the observability tool, the code scanning tool etc.